-If you’re like most people, when you think about the best stocks to buy in the technology sector, you immediately conjure up growth names.
+If you’re like many people, when you think about the best stocks to buy in the technology sector, you immediately conjure up growth names.
 More to the point, you’re dialing up speculative upstarts.

 I’m not just speaking subjectively or through narrow, anecdotal examples.
 For example, the average employee age in some of the top companies in Silicon Valley is 30 years or younger.